-•Press Release Economic Crisis and Recovery Housing Inequality Poverty US
+•Press Release Economic Crisis and Recovery Housing Inequality Poverty United States

 Washington DC — A new analysis released today by the Center for Economic and Policy Research (CEPR) tracks housing and food insecurity by race, ethnicity, and family type between April 2020 and March 2021 using the Census Bureau’s Household Pulse Survey.
 The analysis shows that the amount of hardship changed over time, but those bearing the weight of those hardships have not.